PT-91 Twardy: SJ-09

 SJ-09 is one of the elements of the T-72 and PT-91 crew training system.
 The system is composed of both trainers teaching crew trainees how to operate different systems of the tank and simulators allowing training more advanced situations.
 For example, the SJ-02 is used to teach how to load the main gun.
 The SJ-09 is the driver training vehicle used to train drivers in operating of the vehicle as big and heavy as main battle tank.
 The vehicle is a tank chassis that has the turret replaced with an instructor station.
 All unnecessary equipment (like side skirts) were removed.
 The vehicle has a dummy main gun that obstructs the driver's view, like in the real tank.
 Vehicles used by the Polish Army were rebuilt from the few original T-72 Ural in Polish inventory delivered from Soviet Union.
 Another vehicle was built new for the Malaysian Army as a part of the PT-91M order.

 PT-94 Goryl

 (Goryl is Polish for Gorilla) – project of a Polish main battle tank designed using experience gained on PT-91 project.
 The tank would be similar in its design to Merkava (engine at front), and it would feature redesigned engine, transmission and fire control system.
 Armour: composite + ERA, main armament: 120/125 mm gun, 60 mm mortar, secondary armament: 7.62 mm PKT coaxial machine gun, 12.7 mm NSWT AA machine gun, crew: 3.
 This program was also known under the name Anders.
-The program was canceled at an early stage.
+The program was cancelled at an early stage.